 Copyright comprises a bundle of exclusive rights owned by the copyright holder.
 Its purpose is to protect content creators and owners, providing them with control over their work and the potential of a financial reward.
 Conversely, copyright is meant to promote creativity – by establishing a system for making use of others’ work – as well as the orderly exchange of ideas.
 Underlying data in copyright-protected works is not itself protected.

 In general terms, with the exception of artists’ performances, sound recordings and broadcast signals, the Canadian term of copyright lasts for the life of the author and a period of 50 years from the end of the year in which the author died.
-For a sound recording and a broadcast signal the term is 50 years from the end of the year in which the recording was made or the signal was broadcasted.
-For sound recordings published before that 50 year period expires, the term is extended to the end of the year 50 years after publication.

 In Canada, copyright law is guided by the federal Copyright Act.

 It is an infringement of copyright to copy all or any substantial part of a copyright-protected work or to communicate all or any substantial part of a copyright-protected work to the public by telecommunication without the permission of the copyright holder, unless copying or communicating the work falls within one of the exemptions in the Copyright Act – see Exceptions to copyright.

 Copyright infringement and plagiarism are often confused with one another.
 While both concepts are related and share certain characteristics, it is important to recognize the difference between them.

 |The reproduction or distribution of someone else's work without authorization, and that extends beyond the exceptions specified by the Copyright Act.||The use of someone else's work without adequate or proper attribution to the author (e.g., lack of reference).|